 The military-industrial complex is now the entertainment-industrial complex, writes Andy Kessler, and video games are turning global business upside-down.

-And it'll surely make you think in different ways about the questions that opened up this column, particularly this one: What sources of innovation will you bring to bear in 2011 to ensure that you can continue to deliver not only what your customers and prospects demand, but also what they want?
+What sources of innovation will you bring to bear in 2011 to ensure that you can continue to deliver not only what your customers and prospects demand, but also what they want?

 Are those sources of innovation the same as they were one year ago?
 Two years ago?
 Five years ago?